Cryxyemi/Simple-RAT/README.md

 1. Install Python 3.10.7 and add it to the path
 2. Donwload the zip
 3. run the Install requirements.bat
-4. Create a bot on the discord developer portal
+4. Create a bot on the discord developer portal <br />
 4.2.
 Create a discord server and copy the id
-5. Open the code in any editor of your choice
+5. Open the code in any editor of your choice <br />
 5.2.
-Change BotToken to your bot token
+Change BotToken to your bot token <br />
 5.3.
 Change GuildId to your server you created
 6. Save and exit
-7. Go to the build exe.bat and change PythonPath to your python (if you cant find it look in the picture, for example C:\User\Human\AppData\Local\Programs\Python\Python310\python.exe)
+7. Go to the build exe.bat and change PythonPath to your python (if you cant find it look in the picture, for example <br /> C:\User\Human\AppData\Local\Programs\Python\Python310\python.exe)
 ![image](https://user-images.githubusercontent.com/113242324/194120404-65194d25-8e17-47c5-8a5e-ff3fa42ed389.png)
 8. Save and exit
 9. Run the build exe.bat